-"There is a spectrum of normal vaginal odor that people can experience," says Linda Fan, MD, FACOG, assistant professor of obstetrics and gynecology at Yale School of Medicine.
+"There is a spectrum of normal vaginal odour that people can experience," says Linda Fan, MD, FACOG, assistant professor of obstetrics and gynecology at Yale School of Medicine.
 And even though there's a range of A-okay scents, many people are overly concerned with how their vaginas smell, she says.

-That said, there are a few odors that can be indicative of an infection or other health problem.
+That said, there are a few odours that can be indicative of an infection or other health problem.
 "I take odors seriously for sure," says Susan Loeb-Zeitlin, MD, FACOG, an Ob/Gyn at New York-Presbyerian/Weill Cornell Medicine.

-If you are a person with a vagina, you should have some grasp on what your vagina smells like on a typical day, so you can sense when the odor is off or different, Dr. Fan says.
-Ahead are the common odors that you need to be aware of, and what it might mean if you catch a whiff.
+If you are a person with a vagina, you should have some grasp on what your vagina smells like on a typical day, so you can sense when the odour is off or different, Dr. Fan says.
+Ahead are the common odours that you need to be aware of, and what it might mean if you catch a whiff.
 You should also be on the lookout for other symptoms, like discharge or itchiness, because those can also be signs of an infection.
 Find something disconcerting?
 It's never a bad idea to call your doctor and get checked out.